maryantocinn/laravel-9-ecommerce/README.md

 Run the database migrations and database seeding (**Set the database connection in .env before migrating**)

     php artisan migrate --seed

+Create a symbolic link from public/storage to storage/app/public to make files accessible from the web

+    php artisan storage:link

 Start the local development server